emdupre/cosn-nilearn/_sources/01-data-structures.md

 As you can see, this data is decidedly not tabular!
 What we'd like is to extract and transform meaningful features from this data, and store it in a format that we can easily work with.
+We'll also need to correct this data for known confounds--as mentioned before--but we'll come back to that idea.

 Importantly, we _could_ work with the full time series directly.
 But we often want to reduce the dimensionality of our data in a structured way.
 That is, we may only want to consider signal within certain learned or pre-defined regions of interest (ROIs), and when taking into account known sources of noise.
 To do this, we'll use nilearn's Masker objects.

-What are the masker objects ?
+### What are the masker objects?

 First, let's think about what masking fMRI data is doing:

 ```{figure} ../images/masking.jpg